 Pattern/ Principle Description Information Expert A general principle of object design and responsibility assignment?
 Assign a responsibility to the information expert-the class that has the information necessary to fulfill the responsibility.
 Creator Who creates?
 (Note that Factory is a common alternate solution.)
 Assign class B the responsibility to create an instance of class A if one of these is true: 1.
-B contains A 4.
-B records A 2.
-B aggregates A 5.
-B closely uses A 3.
-B has the initializing data for A Controller What first object beyond the UI layer receives and coordinates ("controls") a system opera- tion?
+B contains A 2.
+B aggregates A 3.
+B has the initializing data for A Controller What first object beyond the UI layer receives and coordinates ("controls") a system operation?
 Assign the responsibility to an object representing one of these choices: 1.
-Represents the overall "system," a "root object," a device that the software is running within, or a major subsystem (these are all variations of a facade controller ).
-2. Represents a use case scenario within which the system operation occurs (a use-case or session controller ) Low Coupling (evaluative) How to reduce the impact of change? (evaluative) Assign responsibilities so that (unnecessary) coupling remains low.
-Use this principle to evaluate alternatives.
+Represents the overall "system," a "root object," a device that the software is running within, or a major subsystem (these are all variations of a facade controller).
+2. Represents a use case scenario within which the system operation occurs (a use-case or session controller) Low Coupling (evaluative)